 If your license has been suspended or revoked, you have the right to challenge the DOR’s decision by filing an appeal with the Carrollton, MO circuit court within 15 days of the final ruling.
 This appeal must be filed in the circuit court of the Carrollton, MO county where your arrest occurred, and the DOR must be formally served with notice of the appeal.
 A Combs Waterkotte Carrollton, MO DWI administrative hearing lawyer can handle filing this appeal for you and represent you to get the best possible outcome.

-The appeal moves to a de novo hearing, where the Carrollton, MO circuit court reviews all evidence from scratch rather than relying on the DOR’s original decision.
-Unlike the initial administrative hearing, circuit court appeals allow live witness testimony, giving our Carrollton, MO DWI/DUI lawyers an opportunity to present a stronger, more detailed defense.
+Once it’s filed, the case moves to a de novo hearing, where the Carrollton, MO circuit court will conduct a fresh review of the evidence without relying on or deferring to the DOR’s previous decision.
+And, unlike in an administrative hearing, circuit court appeals often allow live witness testimony providing our Carrollton, MO DWI/DUI attorneys to present a stronger defense.

-If you choose a Combs Waterkotte Carrollton, MO DWI administrative hearing lawyer, you aren’t just selecting a top-rated DWI administrative hearing lawyer lawyer in Carrollton, MO and beyond – you’re protecting your license, your rights, your freedom, and your future.
-In addition to knowledgeable DWI administrative hearing lawyers, our staff is available 24/7 and provides expertise in the following areas for Carrollton, MO residents:
+When you hire a Combs Waterkotte Carrollton, MO DWI administrative hearing lawyer, you’re not just choosing a leading DWI administrative hearing lawyer lawyer in Carrollton, MO and beyond – you’re securing your license, your rights, your freedom, and your future.
+Along with knowledgeable DWI administrative hearing lawyers, our staff is available 24/7 and offers expertise in the following areas for residents in Carrollton and beyond:

 A DWI/DUI arrest in Carrollton, MO doesn’t just mean criminal charges—it puts your driver’s license at immediate risk.
-You have only 15 days to request a DWI administrative hearing, or else your license suspension or revocation will go into immediate effect—with no option to appeal.
-Act fast to hire a Carrollton, MO DWI administrative hearing lawyer to give yourself the best chance at keeping your driving privileges.
+You have only 15 days to request a DWI administrative hearing, or else your license suspension or revocation will go into effect immediately—with no option to appeal.
+Act fast to get a Carrollton, MO DWI administrative hearing lawyer on your side to give yourself the best chance at keeping your driving privileges.

-Call Combs Waterkotte today at (314) 900-HELP or reach out online for a free case review where we can get to work on a defense to get you the best possible outcome in Carrollton, MO.
+Call Combs Waterkotte as soon as possible at (314) 900-HELP or contact us online for a free, no-obligation case review where we can get to work on a defense to get you the best possible outcome in Carrollton, MO.